phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 597420
+#Total Number of Tweets: 1259895
-#Number of Clinton Tweets: 453608
+#Number of Trump Tweets: 598030
-#Number of Rubio Tweets: 174384
+#Number of Clinton Tweets: 453967
-#Number of Sanders Tweets: 168108
+#Number of Rubio Tweets: 174533
-#Number of Carson Tweets: 94470
+#Number of Sanders Tweets: 168274
-#Number of Bush Tweets: 61721
+#Number of Carson Tweets: 94564
-#Total Number of Tweets:
+#Number of Bush Tweets: 61816
 ---